SoftwareAG/c8y-docs/content/release-10-9-0/documentation-10-9-0-bundle/documentation-10-9-0.md

 ![Release notes](/images/release-notes/release-notes-new-page.png)

-The new release notes page is accessible through the dropdown list on the documentation website.
+The new release notes page is accessible through a link in the top navigation on the documentation website.

 #### Installation and operations guides